top of page

 Whole Foods

 Nature knows best (we think).
 Mother Nature produces the perfect food in its whole form, with the perfect balance and ratio of nutrients, both macro and micro.
 We believe the evidence is overwhelmingly positive that humans can thrive on a whole food vegan diet.
 When food is processed, the quality degrades.
 Not only does the nutritional content decrease, but the complete molecular chemistry.
 Food becomes more acidic the more its processed due to oxidation.
 For example, flour is more acidic than whole wheat berries.
 It's also more foreign to the body.
 Our bodies recognize foods in their natural state, therefore they are easier to digest and assimilate.
 It is difficult to deny that most of our modern diseases are inextricably linked to the consumption of animals and their byproducts, as well as the highly refined and processed foods that have come to dominate the plates of most Americans.
-By eliminating these toxic waste products of industry from our pantry and replacing them with highly nutritious properly prepared starches, fruits and vegetables we may return to the robust health that is innate within all of us.
+By eliminating these toxic waste products of industry from our pantry and replacing them with highly nutritious properly prepared starches, fruits, vegetables, grains and legumes we may return to the robust health that is innate within all of us.

 Oil Free